bseries/billing_time/README.txt

 Billing Time
--- Scheduling and Recurring functionality for Billing.
+-- Scheduling and Recurring functionality for Banque.

 Synopsis
 --------